-В. Evidence of Community Support and Demand Rating Expectations A complete response must Include quantitative data that demonstrates community support from a □Meets broad audience for this proposed school; Include qualitative data that demonstrates community support from a broad audience for this proposed school; Provide evidence of demand for the proposed school through quantitative and qualitative measures of family interest in enrolling their student in the school. □Approaches Include descriptions of the anticipated demographics of the students who will be served by the proposed school, disaggregate the number of prospective students by zip code, school of attendance (current), gender, type of current school (home, private, public), or other pertinent data-Provide a description of educational options for similar populations in the community □ Does Not Meet to demonstrate why there is a need for a high-quality charter option serving □ poes not meet that particular demographic.
-Provide evidence that demonstrates need such as low academic performance in existing options, lack of programmatic/ instructional models responsive to community, low access to seats in

-- available schools (e.g., waitlists or lack of program offerings), and / growing population in the target grade levels. - Ensure the demonstrated support includes support within is specific to the community of the specific targeted geographic location, grade levels and other demographics of the targeted student population; and - Describe why the applicant team believes the evidence demonstrates the school will be embraced and supported as the community's school and that there is abundant support for this school as a part of the community.
+В. Evidence of Community Support and Demand Rating Expectations □Meets A complete response must Provide evidence of demand for the proposed school through quantitative and qualitative measures of family interest in enrolling their student in the school. □Approaches Provide a description of educational options for similar populations in the community to demonstrate why there is a need for a high-quality charter option serving that particular demographic.
+Provide evidence that demonstrates need such as low academic performance in existing options, lack of programmatic/ instructional models responsive to community, low □Does Not Meet access to seats in available schools (e.g., waitlists or lack of program offerings), and / growing population in the target grade levels.
+Ensure the demonstrated support is specific to the community of the targeted geographic location, grade levels and other demographics of the targeted student population.
+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: